MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part3.md

     > [!div class="mx-imgBorder"]
     > ![Add label for order totals](media/northwind-orders-canvas-part3/sum-03.png)

-1. Copy and paste the order-totals label, and then resize and move the copy to the right of the **Order Totals:** label.
+1. Copy and paste the order-totals label, and then resize and move the copy to the right of the order-totals label.

 1. Set the new label's **Text** property to this formula: